openprov/ssi-consultancy/InteroperabilityTestHarness.md

     - Raise ConfigError if there is missing or invalid configuration.
 ```

-**Implementation - prov_interop.files**

-* load_configuration
-  - Load configuration from a YAML file.
-  - Either a file name can be provided, or sought for in an environment variable, or a default file name used.
-* YamlError - raised if problems arise loading a YAML file.

-**Implementation - prov_interop.component**

-* ConfigurableComponent
-  - Property with configuation provided to configure.
-* CommandLineComponent(ConfigurableComponent)
-  - New class.
-  - configure checks for "executable" and "arguments" in configuration.
-  - These are assumed to be strings and are converted (using a string split) into lists internally.
-* RestComponent(ConfigurableComponent)
-  - New class.
-  - configure checks for "url" in configuration.
-* Tests - prov_interop.tests_test_component
-  - LoadConfigurationTestCase
-  - ConfigurableComponentTestCase
-  - CommandLineComponentTestCase
-  - RestComponentTestCase

 ### Converters

 Converters are represented by a base class: